All Products

 Warning

-• The source account is no longer a member of the resource directory that is managed by the backup management account.
+• The account to be backed up is removed from the Resource Directory that is managed by the management account.

-Add an account to be backed up using RAM role assumption
+Add an account via RAM role assumption

-Step 1: Create a RAM role in the account to be backed up
+Step 1: Create a service-linked role

-2. In the left navigation pane, choose Identities > Roles.
+2. In the left-side navigation pane, choose Identities > Roles.

 3. On the Roles page, click Create Role.

 4. On the Create Role page, set Principal Type to Cloud Account.
-Then, set Principal Name to Other Account, enter the ID of the account, and click OK.
+Then, set Principal Name to Other Account, enter the ID of the management account, and click OK.

 image